Spectral versus interpolation norms in tracial nonassociative $\mathrm{L}^p$-spaces: Generalized Probabilistic Theories with -algebras

 \section{Generalized Probabilistic Theories with $\JBW^*$-algebras}

 In this section, we explain why $\JBW$-algebras, and equivalently their associated $\JBW^*$-algebras, provide a natural framework for a large class of generalized probabilistic theories (GPTs).
 The basic point is that a generalized probabilistic theory is usually formulated in terms of a suitable ordered vector space, while the predual of a $\JBW$-algebra comes with exactly such an order structure, together with a rich spectral theory.
-In finite dimension this viewpoint is observed in \cite{SAH25}, Euclidean Jordan algebras are among the standard Jordan-algebraic models in GPT theory.
+In finite dimension, this viewpoint appears in \cite{SAH25}: Euclidean Jordan algebras are among the standard Jordan-algebraic models in GPT theory.
 Our purpose here is to stress that the $\JBW$ setting is the right von Neumann-type extension of this picture, and that the nonassociative $\L^p$-spaces considered in the present paper fit naturally into it.

-We begin by recalling the formalism of Generalized Probabilistic Theories, following the standard references~\cite{DL70}, \cite[Chapter I]{Lam18}, \cite{Lud83}, \cite{Lud85}, \cite{Pla23}, and \cite{Wil25}.
-Generalized Probabilistic Theories may be viewed as an axiomatic extension of the probabilistic formalism of quantum mechanics, intended to capture in a unified way the statistical features of physical systems and measurements.
+We begin by recalling the formalism of generalized probabilistic theories, following the standard references~\cite{DL70}, \cite[Chapter I]{Lam18}, \cite{Lud83}, \cite{Lud85}, \cite{Pla23}, and \cite{Wil25}.
+Generalized probabilistic theories may be viewed as an axiomatic extension of the probabilistic formalism of quantum mechanics, intended to capture in a unified way the statistical features of physical systems and measurements.
 Although a substantial part of the literature focuses on the technically more elementary finite-dimensional setting, our aim here is to describe the GPT framework at the level of generality relevant for the present paper.
-The universality of this formalism is supported by a theorem of Ludwig, stated in \cite[Theorem 1.43, p.~47]{Lam18}, \cite{Lud83} , and \cite{Lud85} , which shows that every physical theory satisfying a small number of basic assumptions can be represented as a generalized probabilistic theory.
-Here, a physical theory is understood as a rule assigning to each state $\omega$ of a fixed physical system and to each measurement event $E$ a number $\mu(E,\omega) \in [0,1]$, interpreted as the probability of observing the event $E$ when the system is prepared in the state $\omega$.
+The universality of this formalism is supported by by Ludwig's theorem, stated in \cite[Theorem 1.43, p.~47]{Lam18}, \cite[Theorem 3.1]{Lud83}, and \cite[Theorem 3.7]{Lud85} (see also \cite[p.~249-250]{Cho19} for a variant), which shows that every physical theory satisfying a small number of basic assumptions can be represented as a generalized probabilistic theory.
+Here, a physical theory is understood as a rule assigning to each state $\omega$ of a fixed physical system and to each measurement event (or effect) $e$ a number $\mu(e,\omega) \in [0,1]$, interpreted as the probability of observing the event $e$ when the system is prepared in the state $\omega$.